FIWARE/tutorials.Time-Series-Data/README.md

 [Grafana](https://grafana.com/) is an open source software for time series analytics tool which will be used during this tutorial.
-It integrates with a variety of time-series databases including **Crate-DB** It is available licensed under the Apache License 2.0.
+It integrates with a variety of time-series databases including **CrateDB** It is available licensed under the Apache License 2.0.
 More information can be found at https://grafana.com/